razerx100/razerx100/README.md

 # 初めまして、私はショイコットと言います。私のGitHubにようこそ。

-I love everything related to science.
+I love everything science.
-But currently I am trying to be a better programmer.
+I am trying to be a better programmer.
 I love low level programming, graphics programming and C++.
-I love making different tools with C++ but I find graphics programming the most fascinating.
+I love making different tools with C++ but graphics programming is most fascinating.
-I am currently trying to make a game engine with DirectX12 and Vulkan support.
+Currently I am trying to make a game engine using DirectX12 and Vulkan.
-Using lots of Dynamic Libraries and DI.
-My main targeted platform is Windows but I might try to support Android and (some Window Managers) Linux as well, idk.
+The main targeted platform is Windows but I might try to support Android and
+(some Window Managers)
+Linux as well later down the road, idk.

-A little bit more about myself.
+Now a little bit about myself.
 I love music.
-I listen to all kinds of Metal and Japanese Pop.
-Japanese Pop only,
+I mostly listen to all kinds of Metal and Japanese Pop.
+Though Japanese Pop only,
 I absolutely despise most English Pop music except few old ones, which I have grown up with.
 I love both dogs and cats.
-Want to own a Shiba and a British Shorthair.
+I want to own a Shiba and a British Shorthair.
 I really love learning about history.
 While still on that topic,
 I consider myself a self proclaimed linguistic and polyglot xD.
 I love learning new human languages as well as their culture.
-I can express myself perfectly in Bengali and English.
+I can express myself in Bengali and English.
 But I am not very good at talking to other people.
 I'm also learning Japanese and can make simple conversations.
-Though I am getting better at Japanese at an alarming rate might I say xD.
+Though I am getting better at Japanese at an alarming rate, might I say xD.
-I find Kanji fascinating [面白い].
+I find Kanji really fascinating [面白い].
 I love Cosmology the most among all things science.
 I would really love to see humanity as a spacefaring civilization before dying.
 I would also like to visit Earth's moon and Mars one day.